 The best way to prevent this is to keep your operating system and web browser up-to-date and perform anti-malware scans on a regular basis.

 BT Web Protect is available to all BT customers, warning if you are about to visit a harmful website.
-Security software BT Virus Protect Plus is now free to BT customers.
-Find out more about both in the box below.
+Security software BT Virus Protect is now free to BT customers.
+Find out more.

-It’s important to keep other software up to date, too (particularly Adobe Flash) and avoid downloading dodgy software for questionable websites.
+It’s important to keep other software up to date, too (particularly Adobe Flash) and avoid downloading dodgy software from questionable websites.